Fruit baked in a whole wheat pastry shell makes this dessert low in calories and high in fiber.

 - Place dried cherries in a small bowl.
 Add enough boiling water to cover.
 Cover and let stand for 20 minutes; drain and set aside.
 Meanwhile, preheat oven to 375 degrees F. Prepare Spiced Wheat Pastry.
 Divide pastry into 8 portions.
 Lightly coat eight 4x2-inch rectangular or 4-inch round tart pans with removable bottoms with nonstick cooking spray.
 Press dough into bottoms and fluted sides of prepared tart pans.
-For filling:

 - In a large bowl, stir together the granulated sugar and cornstarch.
 Add drained cherries, apricots, orange peel, orange juice, and crystallized ginger.
 Gently toss until coated.

 - Divide chopped apple evenly among pastry shells.
 Spoon filling evenly over apples, spreading to cover apples.
 Bake for 40 to 45 minutes or until filling is bubbly across the surface.
 If necessary to prevent over browning, cover loosely with foil for the last 10 minutes of baking.
 Serve warm or cooled to room temperature.
 If desired, dust tarts with powdered sugar.
 To serve, cut tarts in half.